About

 Thomas is the author of Regimes of Desire: Young Gay Men, Media, and Masculinity in Tokyo (University of Michigan Press, 2021).
 You can learn more about his ethnographic study of the Japanese gay media landscape and changing notions of gender and sexuality in neoliberal Japan here.

-Thomas is also the author of Boys Love Media in Thailand: Celebrity, Fans, and Transnational Asian Queer Popular Culture (Bloomsbury, forthcoming) and is considered one of the foremost authorities of Boys Love media cultures across Asia.
+Thomas is also the author of Boys Love Media in Thailand: Celebrity, Fans, and Transnational Asian Queer Popular Culture (Bloomsbury, 2023) and is considered one of the foremost authorities of Boys Love media cultures across Asia.
 You can learn more about his work on this increasingly transnational form of queer media here.

 Thomas is fluent in English, Japanese, and French.
 He has intermediate Thai and Korean, and conversational Chinese .